Alignak-monitoring/alignak/doc/source/07_advanced/distributed-alignak.rst

-.. _advanced/distributed-shinken:
+.. _advanced/distributed-alignak:

 ==================================
-Shinken's distributed architecture
+Alignak's distributed architecture
 ==================================

-Shinken's distributed architecture for load balancing
+Alignak's distributed architecture for load balancing
 ------------------------------------------------------

-The load balancing feature is very easy to obtain with Shinken.
+The load balancing feature is very easy to obtain with Alignak.
 If I say that the project's name comes from it you should believe me :)

 If you use the distributed architecture for load balancing, know that load is typically present in 2 processes:
   * pollers: they launch checks, they use a lot of CPU resources